-TLScontact operates from both London and Edinburgh with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
-The Visa Application Centres in London and Manchester serve the Mission in London.
-The application centre in Edinburgh serves the Mission in Edinburgh.
-Please refer to our consular district map for details.
+TLScontact operates from both London and Manchester (serving the German Embassy in London) as well as Edinburgh (serving the German Consulate General in Edinburgh) with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
+Please refer to our consular district map for additional details.

 Further information on living and working in Germany is available here.